kylixeza/beu-cmp/README.md

 </p>

 # Note
-The classification feature only works on android, while on ios it still doesn't because the developer doesn't have a real device for testing.
+1. The classification feature only works on android, while on ios it still doesn't because the developer doesn't have a real device for testing.
+2. You can create an account to use the app and it's free (no API Key)

 # Contribution
 For anyone who wants to contribute can send a pull request